 The following information is general and not exhaustive, but offers some basic guidance on issues often experienced by people living with long–term conditions.
-This information is also available in our Life After Stroke booklet.
-Please click here to download it.

 "Before the PREP programme I used to sit and cry.
 I knew that without it I was at risk of falling into depression like a lot of other stroke survivors.
 But PREP taught me how to overcome fatigue and kept me focused on recovering."

 Living with a long–term health condition affects many aspects of your life.
 There are the physical symptoms like getting out of breath, feeling tired or having pain.